 - The $95 annual fee World of Hyatt Credit Card (review) offers a free night certificate on your account anniversary every year, valid at a Category 1-4 property

-- The $95 annual fee Marriott Bonvoy Boundless® Credit Card (review) offers a free night certificate on your account anniversary every year, valid at a property costing up to 35,000 points; you can use points to top-off those awards
+- The $95 annual fee Marriott Bonvoy Boundless® Credit Card (review) offers a free night certificate on your account anniversary every year, valid at a property costing up to 35,000 points; you can use up to 15,000 points to top-off those awards

 Obviously hotel free night certificates are most valuable if you have top-tier elite status with a hotel group, since you can get perks like free breakfast and suite upgrades.
 However, even without that, odds are that if you travel with any frequency, you’ll easily be able to get outsized value on your credit card annual fee with just one free night certificate stay.

 With how expensive hotel stays are nowadays, it’s rare to find a hotel in the United States retailing for less than $100 per night.
-For example, I’m not in any way loyal to IHG, but I used my last IHG free night certificate at the Kimpton EPIC Miami, where a cash stay would have cost $270+.
+For example, I’m not in any way loyal to IHG, but I’ve used an IHG free night certificate at the Kimpton EPIC Miami, where a cash stay would have cost $270+.

 And that’s only the tip of the iceberg with these cards, as they often have plenty of other perks, ranging from elite status, to discounts on award redemptions, and more.
 Just to give an example of how robust card benefits can be, the IHG One Rewards Premier Credit Card (review) offers IHG One Rewards Platinum status for as long as you’re a cardmember, a fourth night free on award redemptions, up to $50 in United TravelBank credit each year, and much more.